SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/persistence-with-queues.md

 The session created by the `JMSContext` object by default is non-transacted and uses the acknowledge mode that automatically acknowledges a client's receipt of a message.

-At this point the application is connected to the Solace Message Router and ready to send and receive messages.
+At this point the application is connected to Solace messaging and ready to send and receive messages.

 ## Sending a persistent message to a queue